Svetansu/wyr1.1/README.md

 # Would-You-Rather Project v1.2

-This project is my second submission for the "Would You Rather?" react-redux application, a project for the Udacity React Developer Nanodegree.
+This project is my third submission for the "Would You Rather?" react-redux application, a project for the Udacity React Developer Nanodegree.

 ## About...